 A closeted married man from Stamford, Connecticut thinks he’s hit the jackpot online when a man who calls himself “BuffMan” invites him over to his apartment in the city for an afternoon rendezvous.
 When he finds that his potential sex partner is a 71-year-old recluse, the meeting turns ugly.
 The Dakota, Manhattan’s fabled apartment building, provides the setting for a fantasy play that considers what life might have been like for these men if events had unfolded differently, discovering in the process the price men pay for living lives in denial and exploring possibilities for inter-generational relationships.

-LENGTH: 1 hour 40 minutes (plus intermission)
+LENGTH: 95 minutes (plus intermission)

-CAST: 3M, 2F (6 characters)
+CAST: 3M, 2F

-Various locations in and around The Dakota, the fabled apartment building on Central Park West in Manhattan
+In and around The Dakota, the fabled apartment building on Central Park West in Manhattan